 Jesse Draper: Yeah.
 I mean, there's a million of these.
 For years, there have been a million of these, so I feel like if you're doing gifting, you really have to be doing something incredibly unique, and I didn't feel that.
 He's saying the personalization, but I think he's fantastic.
 It's a boost company, and I love boost.
 I think it's the best accelerator on the planet.
 I think he will lead a great company, whatever comes.

 I'm a realtor and know the importance of handwritten notes and personalized gifts for clients.
 I'm all about creating a memorable experience and a long lasting relationship with my clients.
-Evabot is a great idea to support that relationship.cornelia schepisInvested 19 days ago
+Evabot is a great idea to support that relationship.cornelia schepisInvested about 1 year ago